MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/troubleshoot-omnichannel-customer-service.md

 8. Select **New step**.
 The **Choose an action** flow component is added.

-9. Type **Microsoft Dataverse (current environment)** in the search box, and then select the option.
+9. Type **Common Data Service (current environment)** in the search box, and then select the option.
 The flow component is added.

 10. Select **Perform an unbound action** from the **Actions** tab.
 The action is added in the component.